eighty20results/e20r-sequences/readme.txt

 * Started adding support translations (I8N) based on work by Askelon (@Charlie Merland)
 * Split admin & user Javascript functionality.
 * Added support for all public & searchable CTPs plus Pages & Posts to the list of posts in a sequence (drip)
+* Admin may now select to let the delay time (when a post in the sequence will be accessible to the user) as a 'Calendar date' or as 'days since membership started'.
+** Only applies when the Delay Type is configured as "Days after sign-up".
 * Added support for admin configurable format of !!today!! (date) placeholder in email templates
+* Added a message to the front-end sequence page for when there are no released (visible) posts avialable to the user in that sequence.
 * Bugfix: Incorrect save of options when using "Publish" save vs Sequence Settings save.
 * Multiple bug fixes and updates.